Tips on How to Replace a BMW Shock Absorber and Strut Assembly

 Step 5: Next, slide the new shock absorber and strut assembly up into the spring.
 Make sure to reposition the top mount onto the spring and check that it is in the same position as the old assembly.
 When it's positioned correctly, install the retaining washer and top nut.
 Don't forget to tighten the top nut according to the manufacturer's specifications and carefully remove the spring compressor.

 Step 6: Now, you can install the replacement assembly.
 Install the nuts on top of the assembly to hold it to the frame in the engine compartment; don't tighten it.
 The next thing for you to do is to line up the bottom mount to the hub marks.
-You can now torque the bolts and top nuts but make sure to follow the manufacturer's specifications.
+You can now torque the bolts and top nuts but make sure to follow the instructions on your manual.

 Step 7: You can now reattach any clips you've removed (such as the brake lines) to the assembly.
 Then, mount the wheels and torque the lug nuts as well.
 Repeat this for the other side.